osmcode/osmium-tool/man/osmium-export.md

 * `attributes`: An object specifying which attributes of OSM objects to export.
    See the ATTRIBUTES section.
-* `linear_tags`: An array of expressions specifying tags that should be treated as linear.
-See the FILTER EXPRESSION and AREA HANDLING sections.
+* `linear_tags`: An expression specifying tags that should be treated as linear tags.
+See below for details and also look at the AREA HANDLING section.
-* `area_tags`: An array of expressions specifying tags that should be treated as area tags.
-See the FILTER EXPRESSION and AREA HANDLING sections.
+* `area_tags`: An expression specifying tags that should be treated as area tags.
+See below for details and also look at the AREA HANDLING section.
 * `exclude_tags`: A list of tag expressions.
 Tags matching these expressions are excluded from the output.
 See the FILTER EXPRESSION section.
 * `include_tags`: A list of tag expressions.
 Tags matching these expressions are included in the output.
 See the FILTER EXPRESSION section.

+The `area_tags` and `linear_tags` can have the following values:

+true
+:   All tags match.
+(An empty list `[]` can also be used to mean the same,
+    but this use is deprecated because it can be confusing.)

+false
+:   No tags match.

+Array
+:   The array contains one or more expressions as described in the FILTER
+    EXPRESSION section.

+null
+:   If the `area_tags` or `linear_tags` is set to null or not set at all,
+    the inverse of the other setting is used.
+So if you do not set the `linear_tags` but have some expressions in `area_tags`, areas will be created for all objects matching those expressions and linestrings for everything else.
+This can be simpler, because you only have to keep one list, but in cases where an object can be interpreted as both an area and a linestring, only one interpretation will be used.

 The `exclude_tags` and `include_tags` options are mutually exclusive.
 If you want to just exclude some tags but leave most tags untouched, use the